ZeeshanMukhtar1/SecureNotesPro-MERN/README.md

 ## Usage

-To use Secured Notes Pro, follow these steps:
+To use Secure Notes Pro, follow these steps:

 1. **Clone the repository**: